4.s43

 Special Subject: Building Technology — Applied Category Theory for Engineering Design

-The class covers topics from foundational principles to advanced applications, emphasizing the role of compositional thinking in engineering.
-It showcases successful applications in areas such as dynamical systems and automated system design optimization, with a focus on autonomous robotics and mobility.
-Additionally, the course offers students the opportunity to work on their own application through a dedicated project in the second half of the semester.
+Considers the multiple trade-offs at various abstraction levels and scales when designing complex, multi-component systems.
+Covers topics from foundational principles to advanced applications, emphasizing the role of compositional thinking in engineering.
+Introduces category theory as a mathematical framework for abstraction and composition, enabling a unified and modular approach to modeling, analyzing, and designing interconnected systems.
+Showcases successful applications in areas such as dynamical systems and automated system design optimization, with a focus on autonomous robotics and mobility.
+Offers students the opportunity to work on their own application through a dedicated project in the second half of the term.

 Gioele Zardini